dgkngk/djaccman/design_files/design.md

 - Database Models
 - Accounts Page
 - Account Details Page
+- Create account modal
-- Payment, Receivable, Debt, Collection modals
+- PRDC (Payment, Receivable, Debt, Collection) modal
-- Reminder
+- Reminder TBD

 ## General specifics
 - System will be composed of two containers, one will carry the backend logic, and the other will carry the database.